codescrum/word_decoding_game/README.md

 4. When you guess the word correctly, this will tell you what the next challenge url is.
 When you have submited a correct answer, the server will respond like this:

-        OK - You have submitted the correct answer to this challenge, your next challenge awaits you at:
+        OK! - You have succesfully completed this challenge, please ask for another word to see the next challenge
-        /3ef082a/word

-   And it will also tell you any clues for the next challenge.

-   You will be told to ask for a word to the server to a different url, so you now have to ask the server for the word submitting a GET request like:
+   When you complete a challenge you may ask for the next word by issuing a GET /word request

-       GET /3ef082a/word
+       GET /word

    And again, try to decipher and reverse-engineer the algorithm.